propeldata/propel-nextjs-starter-app/README.md

 # Propel Demo Dashboard - NextJS & React

-This demo app uses Propel Data to display simple dashboards for your dataset.
+This demo app uses Propel to display simple dashboards for your dataset.

 ## How to use

-### Create an application using Propel Data
+### Create an application using Propel

-Follow the quickstart guide at https://docs.propeldata.com/quickstart/ to get started.
+You can find the API docs at https://www.propeldata.com/docs.

 You'll need to complete the following steps:

-1. Create an Account
+1. Create an Account at https://www.propeldata.com/request-access
 2. Connect a Data Source
 3. Create a Data Pool
 4. Define a Metric
 5. Build an Application

-Once you have built an Application inside Propel Data, you're ready to move on.
+Once you have built an Application inside Propel, you're ready to move on.

 ### Set up your local development environment